VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * `vm_free_disk_space_bytes` - free space left at `-storageDataPath`.
 * `sum(vm_data_size_bytes)` - the total size of data on disk.
 * `increase(vm_slow_row_inserts_total[5m])` - the number of slow inserts during the last 5 minutes.
+  If this number remains high during extended periods of time, then it is likely more RAM is needed for optimal handling of the current number of active time series.
+* `increase(vm_slow_metric_name_loads_total[5m])` - the number of slow loads of metric names during the last 5 minutes.
-  If this value remains high during extended periods of time, then it is likely more RAM is needed for optimal handling for the current number of active time series.
+  If this number remains high during extended periods of time, then it is likely more RAM is needed for optimal handling of the current number of active time series.

 ### Troubleshooting